ODonnellM/Tidal.css/README.md

 Because Tidal is designed utility-first, it can be used in practically _any_ project to quickly and painlessly style your site.
 Now you can hit the ground running with that Tinder-for-Axolotls webapp the world didn't know it desperately needed.

 # Installation
-Just drop any/all of Tidal's CSS files wherever you normally include your stylesheets.
+Just drop any/all of Tidal's SCSS files wherever you normally include your stylesheets.

 # License
 GNU GPLv3